During 1995 Trek released a bike design

 These pics came from Brian Sutherland in the UK who owns this 1995 Y11.
 It has been converted to single speed and has other components replaced.
 As can be clearly seen, it is being used as a BMX bike in these pics.
 It's obvious that the Y frame is not a weak design!
 Note also that this is the early OCLV frame, which is supposedly the weakest.

 1997 Trek Y5.
 My first Y bike.
 Top of the range alloy model.

 1999 Trek YSL200.
 The third Y bike to enter my collection.
 This was top of the range for 1999.

 1998 Trek Y33.
 The fourth Y bike was this 1998 model.
 It looked nice so I had to have it.

 1996 Trek Y33.
 The fifth bike to join the collection, but the first I've had in medium size and with the early style OCLV frame.

 1995 Trek Y22.
 The sixth Y bike I've bought.
 Classic original Y bike technology on what is the earliest model.

 1999 Trek Y3.
-Medium grade alloy model was my final Y bike.
+Medium grade alloy model were my final two Y bikes.